-Open circuit between panel and LP sensor causes tank to incorrectly read full.
-Short circuit between panel and LP sensor causes tank to incorrectly read empty.
+Short circuit in circuit board.

 Disconnect the wire running from the monitor panel to the LP sensor.
 Check the wire for damage and with continuity tester to verify the wire is OK.
 If OK, reconnect and check operation, if circuit is open or shorted replace the wire and re-test.
-Defective LP sensor provides incorrect signal to monitor panel causing incorrect readings.
-Consult the RV manufacturer for information on troubleshooting the LP sensor.
-Replace the LP sensor and re-test.
-Short circuit in circuit board.
-If the above steps fail to pinpoint the specific problem, replace circuit board and re-test.